 Anne Hoen, PhD, assistant professor of epidemiology, leads the project investigating functional studies of the developing infant gut microbiota using metabolomics.
 Dr. Hoen is investigating the infant nutritional factors that shape gut microbiota function in the first year of life, integrating with ongoing DNA sequence-based microbiome characterizations of the same samples, and will explore the role of the gut microbiota in mediating associations between nutritional factors and health outcomes in infants and young children.

-Wendy Wells, MD, professor of pathology, and Carmen Marsit, PhD, associate professor of pharmacology and toxicology, co-direct the Biorepository Core.
+Wendy Wells, MD, professor of pathology, and Brock Christensen, PhD, associate professor of epidemiology, co-direct the Biorepository Core.
 This Core provides specialized expertise to the proposed projects for the five-year COBRE and will produce a sustainable Core for Molecular Epidemiology.